Shear-enhanced elasticity in the cubic blue phase I: Introduction

-BPs exhibit shear-thinning behaviour, just as other liquid crystalline phases, e.g. the smectic phase~\cite{FIKL2010}.
-Due to experimental intricacies caused by the rather limited temperature range over which BPs are stable, their rheology has been so far only studied numerically.
-Computer simulations reveal a very rich rheological behaviour, featuring periodic breakup and reformation of the disclination network and its rearrangement under shear~\cite{DMO2005,HSM2012,HSC2013}.
+BPs exhibit shear-thinning behavior, just as other liquid crystalline phases, e.g. the smectic phase~\cite{FIKL2010}.
+Due to experimental intricacies caused by the rather limited range of temperatures over which BPs are thermodynamically stable, most of the previously conducted studies have altered the temperature (more or less rapidly) at fixed frequencies.
+This allows us primarily to obtain information on the linear viscoelastic behavior during a phase transition, but does not shed light onto the relaxation behavior and shear-induced effects, two fundamental aspects that are still not very well understood.

+Most of what is known about the linear and nonlinear viscoelastic behavior of blue phases as well as their dynamic behavior under steady shear flow has been obtained numerically.
+Computer simulations reveal a very rich rheological behavior, featuring periodic breakup and reformation of the disclination network and its rearrangement under shear~\cite{DMO2005,HSM2012,HSC2013}.
 The disclination lines can elastically withstand the flow.
 At low shear rates the apparent viscosity of the BPs is thus significantly higher than that of the isotropic or cholesteric phase.
 With increasing shear rate the disruption and reconnection of the disclination network entails a periodic oscillatory shear stress on microscopic length scales.
 Further increase of the shear rate induces a realignment of disclination lines, which leads first to a flow-aligned Grandjean structure, and then upon further increase to a flow-aligned nematic state at the highest shear rates.